Where We Are

 New Mexico Wildfires

 On Monday June 17, 2024, the South Fork and Salt fires ignited on the Mescalero Apache Reservation.
-ITDRC has been actively engaged; coordinating with federal, local, state, tribal, non-governmental, and private sector entities to provide support to responders and the impacted communities.
+ITDRC has been actively engaged; coordinating with federal, local, state, tribal, non-governmental, and private sector entities to provide Information, Communications, and Technology (ICT) support to responders and the impacted communities.

 May 2024 Severe Weather and Tornado Outbreak